LyteNyte Grid logo for light mode. Links back to the documentation home page.

 There are two distinct response types:

-LyteNyte Grid expects an array of responses, so the server may send multiple response types in the same network round trip.
+LyteNyte Grid expects an array of responses.
+This allows the server to batch multiple response types into a single network payload.

 Data Response for Scrollable Rows

-The data response for scrollable rows uses the DataResponse interface.
-Its TypeScript definition is shown below:
+The DataResponse interface defines the data response for scrollable rows.
+The TypeScript definition is as follows:

 export interface DataResponse {